 That’s a good question.
 The answer is: it depends on the wording of the boardwipe.

 Boardwipes like Damnation that say “destroy” all creatures, will not kill indestructible creatures.
 Boardwipes that deal damage, like [Blasphemous Act[/c] will also not work.
 A lot of boardwipes fall under these two categories, meaning indestructible creatures fair pretty well against boardwipes overall.

-There are, however, certain boardwipes that can take out indestructible stuff.
+There are, however, certain boardwipes that will work perfectly.
 Let me give a few examples.